Tunnel festival at the U3 subway construction site in Nuremberg – a Ginger HPC success story

 More than 75 years of experience

-Since 1948, HPC has combined expertise and precision in environmental and engineering projects – ensuring reliable solutions that stand the test of time.
+Since 1948, Ginger HPC has combined expertise and precision in environmental and engineering projects – ensuring reliable solutions that stand the test of time.

 Strong international network